 This medicine may also interact with the following medications:

 What should I watch for while using this medicine?Visit your doctor or health care professional for regular check ups.
-Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
+Tell your doctor if your symptoms do not improve.
+Do not take extra doses.
 If your asthma or bronchitis gets worse while you are using this medicine, call your doctor right away.